- Home

 (3) Analysis findings

-Both the below 2℃ and 1.5℃ scenarios entail substantial transition risks.
-In these two scenarios, the introduction of a high carbon tax designed to curb CO2 emissions in Japan is likely to mean higher operational costs stemming from, for example, a heavier tax burden on CO2 emissions from proprietary properties.
+1.5℃ scenario entail substantial transition risks.
+In this scenario, the introduction of a high carbon tax designed to curb CO2 emissions in Japan is likely to mean higher operational costs stemming from, for example, a heavier tax burden on CO2 emissions from proprietary properties.
 Stricter environmental regulations with regard to ZEBs, energy saving standards, and the like are likely to translate into additional costs of refurbishments needed to comply with them.

 Tighter regulations will have a tremendous impact on tenants’ choice of properties.
 It is expected that in comparing properties of different real estate agencies, demand for properties with lower energy efficiency will decline.